Cathy Isom has some tips about how to keep your fruits and veggies fresher, longer. That’s coming up on This Land of Ours.

 Here are some ways to help keep your fruits and veggies fresher, longer.

 Secondly, there are rules when it comes to storing certain fruits and vegetables in the fridge and others on the counter.
 Apples should be stored loosely in the refrigerator, while stone fruits should be left on the counter until ripe, then placed in the fridge in a bag.
 Bananas and citrus fruits should stay on the counter until ready to eat.
-While berries and cherries and grapes should be stored covered or in a bag in the fridge.
-Kiwis can by kept on the counter until ripe, then refrigerated in a bag.
-Same for Mangoes and melons.
+While berries, cherries, and grapes should be stored covered or in a bag in the fridge.
+Different types of kiwis, whether green, gold, or the more exotic red kiwi, can be kept on the counter until ripe, then refrigerated in a bag.
+The same goes for mangoes and melons.
 Tomatoes can be kept out on the counter, uncovered, or refrigerated if they’re ripe.

 I’m Cathy Isom…